dave-mp/ios-external-storage-cleaner/README.md

 # react-native-ios-external-storage-cleaner

-Clean system files and hidden files from external storage devices (SD cards, USB drives) on iOS.
+Delete all files and folders from external storage devices (SD cards, USB drives) on iOS.

-This library removes macOS-specific system files that can clutter external storage when used with iOS devices:
-- `.DS_Store` files
-- `.Trashes` folders
-- `.Spotlight-V100` indexes
-- `.fseventsd` folders
-- `._*` AppleDouble files
+⚠️ **Warning:** This library will delete **ALL** files and folders in the selected directory, including hidden files.
+Use with caution!

 ## Installation